How to manage your family’s money

 Planning for unexpected costs, like car repairs or an emergency trip to the dentist can help you avoid a crisis.

-Having a savings buffer, no matter how small, can help you deal with whatever the future brings you.
+Having a savings buffer, no matter how small, can help you deal with whatever the future brings.

-Set a target that works for you.
-Then watch your savings add up.
+Set a savings target that works for you.
+Then watch it add up.
 You can use the savings goal calculator to make a start.

-There are many tools you can use to help you manage your family’s money.
+There are many tools you can use to help manage your family’s money.

 Centrepay is a free voluntary bill paying service.
 Deductions come from your Centrelink payments.
 You can use them to pay many types of bills, such as child care, electricity or rent.